 Tech website, Wired picked 1Password as their favourite with DashLane a close runner up.

 Ultimately there is very little between the three.
-All three have free trials, all allow upgrading for extra features and all have apps for most major devices.
+All three have free trials, all allow upgrading for extra features and all have apps for most major desktop and mobile devices including Android and iOS devices.

 How we rated Password Managers

 There are a number of different criteria we have used to identify the best password managers of 2020: